Managing Project Finances

 - Reserve analysis – Build in a contingency budget – some extra funds – in addition to the estimates for the actual activity costs.
 This reserve account will help you deal with unplanned changes and unexpected expenses that may be necessary at some point during the project.

 - Parametric estimating – Use predetermined parameters to add budget amounts for elements of the plan that aren't part of the activity estimates.
-For example, historical data may tell you that the average project in your organization runs 4% over budget.
-If you add an extra 4%, you'll probably improve the accuracy of your total budget.
+For example, historical data may tell you that the average project in your organization runs 4 percent over budget.
+If you add an extra 4 percent, you'll probably improve the accuracy of your total budget.

 Funding limit reconciliation – When preparing your budget, be aware of the expected cash flow.
 You probably won't be given all of the money up front, to be spent whenever and however you want.
 It's more likely that you'll be expected to spread your total budget over the duration of the project.
 This means that you need to consider cash flow, and possibly adjust the project schedule accordingly.
 A well-planned budget looks at how and when work is done, not just the total costs.